Addalin/pyALiDAn/Clearing_code_for_publish.md

 # Clearing pyALiDAn code
 > Following a meeting with Shubi on 13/Oct/2022
+>
+> This filee contains steps and information regarding clearing the code and publishing it in a public repository names pyALiDAn

 ## The chosen solution to publish a clear repo
 1. Create a folder that the original repo is cloned into it: